jermnelson/Colorado-Springs-Friends-Meeting-Website/2011/twelfth-month/MinutesForMeetingForWorshipForBusiness.md

         We will be holding a special session to discuss lessons learned from the process regarding 15 S. Wahsatch and to give the [Meeting Home Committee](/committees/MeetingHome) direction on
-        Wednesday, December 14th from 5-7 PM at the Women’s Club building, 20 Mesa Road.
+        Wednesday, December 14th from 5-7 PM at the Women's Club building, 20 Mesa Road.
 We hope for a very good attendance.

     f.
 Library -